jamesiswanto/PLANIFY/README.md

-I'll help you format this as a unified Markdown document.
-Here's the cleaned-up version:

 # Planify

 Planify is a task management web application designed to help users efficiently organize, track, and complete their tasks.
 With its user-friendly interface and productivity-focused features, Planify ensures users stay on top of their responsibilities while prioritizing effectively.